JAYASREE24032006/Ex--8---Implement-the-AES-Encryption-and-decryption/README.md

 ## AIM :
   To Implement Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption.

+## THEORM :
+The Advanced Encryption Standard (AES) is a symmetric encryption algorithm widely used to secure sensitive data.
+It operates on fixed block sizes of 128 bits with key lengths of 128, 192, or 256 bits.
+AES encrypts data through multiple rounds of substitution, permutation, and mixing to ensure confidentiality.
 ## ALGORITHM :
 ### STEP 1 :
 AES is based on a design principle known as a substitution–permutation.